 IBM most commonly affects people of 50 years of age and older.
 IBM affects an estimated 30,000 people in the U.S. and Europe combined.

 Scientists do not know exactly what causes myositis.
-Researchers have suggested that genetic and environmental factors may play a role.

-Some environmental factors may include:
+Some environmental factors may

 - UV radiation